 - A PayPal business account

-- A spreadsheet app (such as Google Spreadsheets) for simple bookkeeping
+- A spreadsheet app (such Numbers, Excel or Google Sheets) for simple bookkeeping

 3. Devise a Workflow

-Outsourcing will also make your workflow easier and manageable, leaving you with enough time to meet client goals and focus on growing your business.
+Or you can consider outsourcing steps in your workflow to make more time for your money making work.
+If you can afford it, outsourcing business tasks will also make your workflow easier and manageable.
+This leaves you with enough time to meet client goals and focus on growing your business.
 Review your workflow every few weeks to identify bottlenecks and improve on them.

 4. Promote Your Business

 In the freelancing world, your website is your business, so promoting your website is basically promoting your business.
 After laying the groundwork for your business, you must promote it.